Remapping a diesel engine.

-Many tuners will ramp up the fuel rail pressure earlier in the RPM range but still keep peak pressure within the factory defined maximum limits giving a good mid range power boost and improving the pick up under acceleration.
+Many tuners will ramp up the fuel rail pressure earlier in the RPM range and inject the fuel slightly earlier but still keep peak pressure within the factory defined maximum limits giving a good mid range power boost and improving the pick up under acceleration.

-Regarding fuelling, they do also play with the injection timing, which is crucial on all diesel engines.
+Regarding fueling, they do also play with the injection timing, which is crucial on all diesel engines.
 All common rail systems use at least 2 injection phases, a pilot phase to get the fire going and a primary phase which provides the vast majority of the power.
-It's the pilot phase which gets rid of the characteristic DI diesel rattle and knock.
+It's the pilot phase which gets rid of the characteristic DI (direct injection) diesel rattle and knock.

 What are the drawbacks of remapping your diesel engine?
 Generally there are no drawbacks if your car is in good condition.